Unfolding Further

 Where to carry the luggage

-Here are some ideas regarding how to best pack and carry your gear on a tour using a Brompton.
+Are you looking for some ideas regarding how to pack and carry your gear on a tour using a Brompton.
 Despite being sturdy bikes, touring on a Brompton entails obvious limitations on what you can take with you but the following setup works exceptionally well provided you will stick to decent surfaced roads and travel where temperatures are not too cold.
 The greatest benefit of this system together with the compact fold of the bike is that in ten minutes you are ready to transform your fully loaded bike to a conveniently packed setup, ready to be taken on a shuttle bus a train or plane should you need to take a transfer during your tour.
 The backpack goes on your shoulder, on one hand you hold the folded bike stored in a light Dimpa Bag, on the other simply carry the T-Bag.
 It really works!
 To secure the backpack on the rear rack of the Brompton a metal bar is fixed horizontally under the saddle by means of a couple of leather straps.
 This allows a secure support for the backpack shoulder harnesses that is stable and easy to remove.
 Further reading and close-up pictures.

 Below I listed the content of each bag on a typical setup for a tour that can last from a week to a month or even longer.
 Of course there is room for improvement and my list might not fit your needs but provided the load and volume is similar it will work just as well.